Can You Have A Joint Bank Account With SSI?

 Each account holder is equally liable for any fees or charges related to the account, and each account holder can deposit and withdraw money from the account.

-Joint bank accounts for SSDI recipients are subject to particular restrictions and regulations from the Social Security Administration (SSA).
-The regulations are intended to ensure that the beneficiary’s basic needs are met without jeopardizing their ability to receive SSDI compensation.
+Joint bank accounts for SSI recipients are subject to particular restrictions and regulations from the Social Security Administration (SSA).
+The regulations are intended to ensure that the beneficiary’s basic needs are met without jeopardizing their ability to receive SSI compensation.

 Resource Limits

-The resource cap is one of the main factors affecting SSDI recipients.
+The resource cap is one of the main factors affecting SSI recipients.
 According to the SSA, resources are any assets that a person holds, including money, equities, bonds, real estate, and bank accounts.

-An individual’s resources cannot exceed a specified amount in order to qualify for SSDI compensation.
-SSDI recipients can only have $2000 in individual assets and $3000 in joint assets.
-If a person’s resources exceed these thresholds, they may not qualify for SSDI benefits.
+An individual’s resources cannot exceed a specified amount in order to qualify for SSI compensation.
+SSI recipients can only have $2000 in individual assets and $3000 in joint assets.
+If a person’s resources exceed these thresholds, they may not qualify for SSI benefits.

 When two people open a joint bank account, the money is viewed as a resource for both people.
-As a result, if an SSDI recipient creates a joint bank account with a third party, they must ensure the bank account balance is below the threshold for resources required to qualify for SSDI.
+As a result, if an SSI recipient creates a joint bank account with a another party, they must ensure the bank account balance is below the threshold for resources required to qualify for SSI.

-The SSDI recipient may lose their eligibility for benefits if their account balance exceeds the permitted amount of resources.
-The SSA still views the entire account balance as the beneficiary’s resource, even if the recipient only holds a fraction of the funds in the account,
+The SSI recipient may lose their eligibility for benefits if their account balance exceeds the permitted amount of resources.
+If only one account holder is an SSI recipient, then the SSA will view the entire account balance as the beneficiary’s resource even if the recipient only holds a fraction of the funds in the account.
+However, if both joint account holders are SSI recipients, then SSA will presume that each receipt owns an equal potion of the funds.
+How SSA views the account balances depends on the account holders.

 Exceptions

 The resource restriction for joint bank accounts does include various exceptions.
-When establishing the account holder’s eligibility for SSDI, each spouse’s share of the account amount is considered separately.
+When establishing the account holder’s eligibility for SSI, each spouse’s share of the account amount is considered separately.

 Can Social Security Benefits be Deposited into a Joint Account